For some reason Music Tasmania loaned Moo Brew a bunch of talented musicians for a day.

 Group B-2(Stay Down)

-Special thanks goes to Music Tas, Ga Ga Music, The Astor Hotel, Akouo and Monique Brumby, for roping us in to their musical sessions and allowing us to undertake the nonsensical.
+Special thanks goes to Music Tasmania, Ga Ga Music, The Astor Hotel in Hobart, Akouo and Monique Brumby, for roping us in to their musical sessions and allowing us to undertake the nonsensical.

 Big ups to the Hobart musicans who grasped the brief (or lack of) by the horns: